-Such a lack of business model innovation following the adoption of digital technologies might be due to the primary focus of management information systems in firms that emphasize profitability as the key decision criteria.
+The challenge of business model innovation following the adoption of digital technologies might be exacerbated due to the primary focus of management information systems3 in firms that emphasize profitability as the key decision criteria.
 Profitability is based on matching revenues and costs during a reporting period.
 Profitability reports do not provide adequate information to management on the interactions of the activity system that constitutes the business model and therefore the dynamic consistency of the components of the business model.
 Such a measure of the interactions of the activity system that identifies both the enhancing and mitigating effects of a change of activity following the adoption of digital technologies is essential in order to help identify opportunities for business model innovation.
-As articulated in the book Competitive Advantage (Porter, 1985, p.50): 'Managing linkages thus is a more complex organizational task than managing value activities themselves.
-Given the difficulty of recognizing and managing linkages, the ability to do so often yields a sustainable competitive advantage.'
-Therefore, we posit that the profitability reports need to be complemented with a business model cohesiveness scorecard (BMCS) that provides information on interlinkages both within and across the value chain of firms in order to enable senior management to identify opportunities for business model innovation.
+Studies have emphasised that managing linkages across the value chain, business models and ecosystems is a complex task and is a major source of competitive advantage (Demil & Lecocq, 2010; Porter, 1985).
+Therefore, we posit that the profitability reports need to be complemented with a Business Model Cohesiveness Scorecard (BMCS) that provides information on interlinkages both within and across the value chain of firms in order to enable senior management to identify opportunities for business model innovation.